opencomputeproject/OCP-HM-AMC-Auxiliary_Management_Controller/docs/SMC_Specification/Auxiliary_Management_Controller.md

 ## Inventory Management

 Requirements within this section are intended to allow inventory management and control of a given device.
-SMC devices *shall* implement:
+AMC devices *shall* implement:

 **ChassisCollection**